 In the Sixth Season, Part 2 the word "fuck" is said 306 times.
 Tony (110), Sil (6), Paulie (38), Christopher (17), Carmela (5), Others (130).
 This makes the total of 3539, Tony (1152), Sil (112), Paulie (226), Christopher (425), Carmela (52), Others (1537).
 In the whole series Tony cheats on Carmela on screen with 11 women.

 Lorraine Bracco was originally asked to play the role of Carmela Soprano, but she felt that the part was too similar to her character in Goodfellas (1990).
 She decided the role of Dr. Melfi would be more challenging.

 In Season 5 a story about Feech La Manna was told, concerning his killing a New Jersey longshoreman for refusing to give up his favorite seat in a bar.
 This story was based on a true-life incident involving former Philadelphia/Atlantic City crime boss Nicodemo "Little Nicky" Scarfo.

-Joseph R. Gannascoli (Vito Spatafore) was originally cast in season one cameo as Gino the bakery customer, when Christopher shot the worker in the foot.
-He was then recast as Vito Spatafore in season two and continued in the role until the end of season six, part one.
+Joseph R. Gannascoli was originally cast in a Season One cameo as Gino, a customer in the the bakery where Christopher shoots a teenage counter boy in the foot.
+He was then recast as Vito Spatafore in Season Two, and continued in that role until the end of Season Six, part I.